The treatment

 Local anaesthetic

-A local anaesthetic is administered to numb the injection site.
+A local anaesthetic is administered to ensure your comfort during the procedure.

 - Step 04